 Storage networks become more and more complex.
-If you need to easily expand storage capacity while providing uninterrupted high-performance data access across your LAN.
-You may want to consider a NAS (Network Attached Storage) appliance.
+If you need to easily expand storage capacity while providing uninterrupted high-performance data access across your LAN, you may want to consider a NAS (Network Attached Storage) appliance.
 When budgets are tight and a quick fix is required, a NAS appliance is a low-cost, efficient solution to dodge that network-to-storage logjam.
 That's why more and more users select NAS architecture as their storage networking.

-The EN-1400A-ADC (SATA II NAS Subsystem) is a reliable, cost-effective way to add storage to the network.
-It comes with 4 drive trays accommodating 3.5" SATA II drives while SCA II single connector architecture enables true hot swap capability.
-Built-in Intel Atom Dual Core 1.8G CPU, up to 4GB DDR3 800MHz SDRAM and two Gigabit Ethernet ports offers high performance NAS platform.
-Linux based embedded OS design, it can boot without HDD, FDD or CD-ROM to guarantee reliability and boot quickly.
-The EN-1400A-ADC system is managed and configured by Flex/Ruby browser based software, including preconfigure disk capacity, users setting, volume management, quick installed on popular network platform, Multi protocol support, etc...

-Equipped with RAID function to offer fault tolerant data protection.
-It is a full featured data protection supporting RAID levels 0, 1, 5, 6, 10, Linear (JBOD).
+The NAS system is a reliable, cost-effective way to add storage to the network.
+It comes with 5 drive trays accommodating 3.5" SATA II.
+Built-in Intel Atom Dual Core 1.8G, 2GB DDR3 SDRAM or up to 4GB and two Gigabit Ethernet ports offers high performance NAS platform.
+With Linux-based embedded OS design, it can boot without HDD, FDD or CD-ROM to guarantee reliability and quick boot.
+The NAS system is managed and configured by Flex/Ruby browser-based software, and some features include pre-configure disk capacity, users setting, volume management, quick installation on popular network platform, and multi-protocol support.
+It is equipped with software RAID to offer fault tolerant data protection.
+It offers full featured data protection supporting RAID levels 0, 1, 5, 6, 10, Linear.

 System reliability is ensured by an environmental monitoring unit, which tracks the enclosure temperature as well as individual disk temperatures.
-If any irregularity in these systems occurs, the monitoring unit alerts the administrator.
+If any irregularity in the system occurs, the monitoring unit alerts the administrator.